We offer expert advice for navigating modern nuptial rules.

 4 of 11

 As the saying goes, you can't please all of the people all of the time.
 If you yield to your mother's wishes, you're compromising your own; stay true to yourself, and Mom and Dad will be the miffed ones.
 Neither is an enviable situation, but to be the most diplomatic about it, follow the who's-paying-for-what rule.
-If your parents are footing the majority of the wedding bills, keep the peace and invite Uncle Mike, even if he's made his anti-gay-marriage views known in the past.
+If your parents are footing the majority of the wedding bills, you can keep the peace and invite Uncle Mike, even if he's made his anti-gay-marriage views known in the past.
 (On the plus side, someone that unsupportive probably won't show up anyway!)

-If you and your partner are paying for the day, stick to your guns, explaining to your folks that, in your heart of hearts, you simply aren't comfortable asking unsupportive people to bear witness to your special day.
+If you and your partner are paying for the day, you can stick to your guns, explaining to your folks that, in your heart of hearts, you simply aren't comfortable asking unsupportive people to bear witness to your special day.
 As your parents, they ultimately just want you to be happy, but if they do still put up a fuss about it, you can always ask them to cover, at the very least, your stationery expenses so you're not shelling out for the extra invites.

 5 of 11